Skin abrasives and exfoliation; a new natural approach

 Only your nails will do

-In some places, exfoliating it may be unnecessary.
+In some places, exfoliation may be unnecessary.

-Scraping the skin, elsewhere than where it has thickened, can bring blood rushing to the surface and damage the skin.
+Scraping the skin, elsewhere than where it has thickened, can bring blood rushing to the surface, and damage the skin.

 Abrasives